IPS-Hosting/game-images/arma3/README.md

 `PROFILE` The profile to use.
 Defaults to `server`.

+`LIMIT_FPS` The maximum amount of server FPS.
+Numeric value between 5 and 1000.
+Defaults to `50`.

 ### server mode
 The following env variables are available during `start` when in `server` mode.